 Monument Valley 2

-Now they’ve got it, with the sequel delivering new levels and characters, but otherwise not tinkering too much with the parts that made the first edition so good.
-It’s a mesmerising experience, with puzzles that regularly convince you that you’ll never be able to solve them… until you do.
+The sequel delivers new levels and characters, but otherwise doesn’t tinker much with what made the first edition so good.
+It’s a mesmerizing experience, with puzzles that regularly convince you that you’ll never be able to solve them.
+Until you do.

-Each level is different: sometimes you control both the mother and daughter characters, sometimes just one or the other.
-Platforms move up and down, sections rotate, columns move around, and all of a sudden there’s a path to the exit that didn’t exist a second earlier.
+Each level is different: sometimes you control both the mother and daughter characters, sometimes one or the other.
+Platforms move up and down, sections rotate, columns move around, and there’s suddenly a path to the exit that didn’t exist a second earlier.

 The Room: Old Sins